Things to Know Before You Go

 - Water bottle.
 With the excitement and activity, you are bound to break a sweat, so be sure to stay hydrated during the trip.

 - Water shoes.
 Your feet are going to get wet.
-Guests should enter the raft with shoes or sandals that can get wet and will stay on your feet.
-We recommend rubber soled water shoes or sandals with Velcro.
+Guests should enter the raft with shoes or sandals that can get wet, can protect their toes, and will stay on their feet.
+We recommend rubber-soled water shoes or sandals with Velcro.

 - Camera.
 If you're interested in capturing the moments of your Maine whitewater rafting trip on camera, be sure you bring your waterproof camera.

 - A good attitude.
-Whitewater rafting takes a group effort from everyone in the raft and you will be an important part of a successful trip.
-Your attitude and willingness to be part of a team will be important to making sure everyone enjoys their experience.
+Whitewater rafting takes a group effort from everyone in the raft, and you will be an important part of a successful trip.
+Your attitude and willingness to be part of a team will be important to make sure everyone enjoys their experience.

 If you have any questions about any of the items on the list or any questions about whitewater rafting in Maine, please give us a call.
 We are always ready to help.
 Call us at 1-800-634-7238 or e-mail [email protected].

-- New England Outdoor Center reserves the right to cancel trips, switch rivers, and change itineraries due to weather, water flow, and our professional discretion.
+- New England Outdoor Center reserves the right to cancel trips and change itineraries due to weather, water flow, and our professional discretion.
 Please know that we will communicate these changes to the best of our ability to ensure our customers can prepare appropriately.
 We have been rafting for 30 years and have rafted almost every single day as scheduled!

 - We require a deposit of 50% of the total reservation within 10 days of the date the reservation is made.
 We can either take a credit card payment at the time of the reservation or we will send you a copy of your reservation and expect payment within 10 days.
 We can also take deposit payments individually from more than one person in a group and apply and itemize that payment toward the reservation.

 - For reservations made within 45 days of the trip date we require full payment when the reservation is made.
 All reservations confirmed with a deposit will receive our full confirmation literature.
-Rafting, snowmobile rentals and our cabins are in high demand and we enforce a strict cancellation policy.
+Rafting, snowmobile rentals, and our cabins are in high demand, and we enforce a strict cancellation policy.
 If we receive cancellation 45 or more days prior to the trip date, a full refund will be granted, minus the cancellation fee of $25 per person of your deposit for all activities.

 - Cancellations made within 45 days of the trip date are non-refundable.